jo-m/telcambot/README.md

 A single command is supported: `/pic`.

 Works only on Linux (uses the video4linux API).
+Tested on X86_64 and ARMv6 (Raspberry Pi Zero W).

 Written in Go, thanks go out to <https://github.com/blackjack/webcam> and <https://github.com/go-telegram-bot-api/telegram-bot-api>.